| Low Level Engine Failure After Takeoff

 the same runway that I took off from that day.
 Being a young

 family man, a fiery death for me was definitely not an option!
+In summary, regardless

 of flying experience, the human mind’s natural response to an EFATO